 Whether you give the grad a weekend away, a cross-country road trip, or backpacking excursion abroad, your gift “trip will create memories for a lifetime and will be a great way to celebrate this special milestone,” Fest adds.

 Check the NEA Click & Save Travel Store for great savings on vacations, cruises, flights, cars and hotels.
 You’ll earn 2X WOWPoints for each dollar you spend on hotels, flights and cars.
 Use your WOWPoints to pay for all or part of your flight, hotel or vacation booking.
+You can also find a world of travel discounts on hotels, resorts, cruises and guided vacations through NEA Vacations.
+You’ll also earn NEA Travel Dollars that you can apply to future travel costs.

 Make sure your gift is easily refundable, Fest cautions.
 “You don’t want to splurge on a trip and then find out later the dates don’t work or there is somewhere else they’d have preferred to go.”